mchmarny/stackdriver-notification-handler/README.md

 # Generic Stackdriver Alert WebHook Handler

-This simple Cloud Run service handles all Stackdriver notifications resulting from alerting policies and publishes them to PubSub topic for additional handlers to process them downstream (see [pubsub-to-bigquery-pump](https://github.com/mchmarny/pubsub-to-bigquery-pump) for example)
+This simple Cloud Run service handles all Stackdriver notifications resulting from alerting policies and publishes them to PubSub topic for additional handlers to process them downstream (see [pubsub-to-bigquery-pump](https://github.com/mchmarny/pubsub-to-bigquery-pump) for example below)

 ![](image/diagram.png)